Does Bitbucket backup my repositories?

 Our database, which stores information such as accounts, issues, and comments, is replicated to separate hardware and we perform SQL archives every four hours.
 We distribute these database backups between two servers and write them to tape daily, which is then taken offsite.
 Each backup tape is maintained offsite for at least 30 days.

 One of the great features of distributed version control systems (DVCS) such as Git and Mercurial is that they're distributed.
-Backups are still very important, but consider that every person on your team that has forked your repository has a complete copy with a full history.
+Backups are still very important, but consider that every person in your workspace that has forked your repository has a complete copy with a full history.
 Also, it's very easy to setup mirrors and automated backups to pull recent changesets.
-This is something the community over at Atlassian Answers can help make recommendations on.
+This is something the Atlassian Community can help make recommendations on.